jcace/fil-ubc/readme.md

 ### Hosting your car file
 In order to make the deal, we need to provide a way for the storage provider to download the carfile from us.
 Commonly, this is done over regular old HTTP or FTP.
-> **Note** There are ways of doing with via IPFS, but for purposes of this demo, it's easier to simply transfer over HTTP.
-See `Delta Approach` below for more info on the IPFS approach.
+> **Note** There are ways of distributing the carfile via IPFS, but for this demo, we'll simply transfer over HTTP.
+See `Appendix - Ecosystem Tooling` below for more info on tools to accomplish this.

 Running a file server is trivial with software like Nginx, Caddy, or even a simple Nodejs/Web framework.
 For purposes of this demo, however (to avoid the pitfalls of trying to forward traffic through a University student firewall :) ), we'll just use a pre-computed one that I've uploaded to a local webserver.
 It's located at:

 `https://10.32.32.20:2023/baga6ea4seaqpu5vhfki6isgsbukjmtuap4waga57k7n4v57fao4oq3v2k2koqdq.car`

+> **Note** Clicking this link won't work as it refers to a fileserver internal to the Storage Provider network - however, the SP referenced earlier `f01963614` will be able to download it.

 The metadata for this carfile is as follows:
 - Piece CID: `baga6ea4seaqpu5vhfki6isgsbukjmtuap4waga57k7n4v57fao4oq3v2k2koqdq`
 - Payload (root) CID: `bafybeiecfinwq6zoy7hrwhjvnqiba3k4an452z6hrz37p7rnlvamlpvhxe`
-- Size: 1000085081 bytes
+- Size: `1000085081`` bytes

 ### Making the deal!